Jerwins/notes/_posts/2024-06-16-Weekly-Notes-25.md

 ![](https://i.imgur.com/IIlF2vF.jpg)

-After a good 20 minutes, parked inside with the help of my wife.
-Parking such a hassle - the only thing bad about this house and area.
+After a good 20 minutes, I parked inside with the help of my wife.
+Parking is such a hassle - the only bad thing about this house and area.

 ![](https://i.imgur.com/V4a0BY0.jpg)

 It's been very rainy on and off in Chennai.
-Either it rains heavily at night time or it rains in the evening..like this time when I was stuck in our parking shed due to rain.
+Either it rains heavily at night time or it rains in the evening.
+Picture shows me being stuck in our parking shed due to rain.

 ![](https://i.imgur.com/c8iwFpX.jpg)